Seb3cdash/3C-Dashboard/README.md

 ### Added
 #### All plans
 - New deals column with price deviation from Base Order
+- New deals column with % from average buy price (DCA) to Take Profit price
 - New indicator on main table when bots DCA strategies are over (max.
 SO reached) and current price outside max deviation %

 #### Silver+ plans